 We’re so thankful for the continued financial support of the Government of Saskatchewan which makes many of our programs possible.
 In addition, we continue to appreciate private and corporate donors who, together with the government, help ensure that all children are loved, accepted, and valued members of their communities.

 Finally, management is to be commended for hard work throughout the year.
 Ensuring that Hope’s Home culture permeates through the organization leading to great child care, all while expanding as significantly as the organization has is a challenge that the team has met with excitement and grace.

 Hope’s Home would can deliver its innovative and inclusive care because it has passionate staff.
 Their commitment to caring for children is commendable and the Board thanks them for their commitment to the children.

 I look forward to the coming year with Hope’s Home as our culture continues to be a focus.
 I’m excited to see the impact that the new Saskatoon expansions will have on our province, its families, and children.

 Click below to read about the highlights from the past fiscal years.
 Each year we are so proud of our staff, the kids in our care, and all the goals that have been achieved.
 We feel that it is important to acknowledge those special moments and share them with all of you.

 Hope’s Home is committed to making every dollar and every donation count for children with complex medical needs and their families.

 Hope’s Home fiscal year runs from April 1st to March 31st.
 Our financial statements are audited annually by Cogent Business Consulting.

-Audited financial statements are available below in PDF format for all years, up to and including fiscal 2013-14.
+Audited financial statements are available below in PDF format.

 Audited financials are posted following Hope’s Home Annual General Meetings in June.